top of page

 Our Sauna

-is crafted from beautiful Canadian Hemlock; high in hypoallergenic properties and excellent insulation capacity, the wood is sealed with a beautiful mix of local beeswax and linseed oil.
+Crafted from beautiful Canadian Hemlock; high in hypoallergenic properties and excellent insulation capacity, the wood is sealed with a beautiful mix of local beeswax and linseed oil.

 Add a little water to boost the heat with steam, intensifying the sensory experience!